Artist Spotlight: Chase Erachi

 West Hollywood is arguably one of the most Instagrammable cities in the world.
-You'll even find some popular photo spots just down the street, like the Instagra...
+Just head to the infamous Paul Smith…

 What is unique about your art and the pieces you create?

-I guess what’s unique about my art is that it predominantly lies in public spaces.
-It is optimistic, and the intent is to bring a happy atmosphere to an otherwise bland area or building.
-I think that is pretty unique as far as my art goes.
+What’s unique about my art is that it predominantly lies in public spaces.
+It is optimistic, and the intent is to bring a happy atmosphere to an otherwise bland area or building .

 How did you end up doing Pattern Park in West Hollywood?

-The public arts commissioner contacted me and explained that West Hollywood is doing an initiative called “micro parks” which incorporate art elements like painting and sculpture, etc. into public spaces.
+The public arts commissioner contacted me and explained that West Hollywood was doing an initiative called “micro-parks,” which incorporated art elements like painting and sculpture, etc., into public spaces.
 This lot was one of these areas that they had in mind.
-We had a meeting, and they said, “Look, if you’re into it we want you to think of something.
+We had a meeting and they said, “Look, if you’re into it, we want you to think of something.
 How would you transform all these sidewalks and the parking booth?”
-So, I came up with a concept that would represent the playfulness of West Hollywood and the diversity of its inhabitants and it all came together that way.
+I came up with a concept that would represent the playfulness of West Hollywood and the diversity of its inhabitants and it all came together that way.

 When you need your personal art fix, where do you go?

 I like to go to museums and just delve in.
-Here in LA, I like LACMA and The Broad.
+Here in L.A., I like LACMA and The Broad.
 In Paris, I go to the Louvre.
-You never know what little idea the artist pondered over to developed a particular piece.
-Maybe there is a lesson in there and I like trying to figure it out.
+You never know what little idea the artist pondered over to develop a particular piece.
+Maybe there is a lesson in there, and I like trying to figure it out.

 But I digest a lot of art all the time.
 Instagram is where I go daily and follow all my friends and people whose work I dig, like @van_minnen, @kaws, @osgemeos, and @charlie_chops.
 With the right eye, you see the beauty in all things.
 Anything can be art.